neo-project/docs/en-us/node/api/getpeers.md

 Unconnected: A node that is not currently connected.

-Bad: Nodes that are no longer connected (Rahe).
+Bad: Nodes that are no longer connected.

 Connected: the node to which you are currently connected.